 In the late 1990s, prescribing practices for opioid painkillers, especially new medications made with oxycodone and hydrocodone, were relaxed.
 More people began receiving prescriptions for narcotic drugs to treat moderate or severe pain.
 While this has been advantageous for people suffering from extended pain after surgery or an injury, too many people have developed addictions to narcotic drugs.

 Since 2010, when many states and the federal government tightened regulations on prescription opioid painkillers, people struggling with narcotics turned to cheaper, more available heroin.
-According to the United States Department of Health and Human Services (HHS), in 2016, approximately 948,000 people abused heroin, and 170,000 people abused it for the first time.

 Table of Contents